 We understand the children

 In mainstream education a pupil will often be taught by 7 teachers in a day and will need to adjust to a new class teacher each year.
 In a Steiner School, the same teacher stays with a group of pupils from age 6 to 14, teaching most of their lessons and understanding their talents, fears and history.
 More teachers are involved as children get older.
 Lessons are planned with a group of children in mind.
 Staff meetings include ‘child study’ sessions, where all staff contribute to the in depth study of one child.
-We also have a maximum of 25 children in a class.
+We also keep our classes at a manageable size.

 World’s most exciting curriculum?